 Storyteller, visual designer, marketer.

 Born in New Zealand, raised in Australia, studied in Fiji and France, now living in the United States.
-Writing my first novel at 13 charged me down a path of discovery.
-That I could do and finish anything.
+Writing my first novel at 13 opened a door to storytelling, and that anything is possible.

 In the last 15 years, I’ve been fortunate to work with amazing people.
 Each of them have strong stories, and vibrant visions.
 But none of them leaned into their story to spellbind audiences.

 So, in 2019, I started Dream Again Marketing.

 My lovely little family; Maria (Peanut) on the left, Maria on the right.

 Sometimes it’s hard to read the label when you’re inside the bottle.

 My skills as a novelist bring you and your marketing a unique edge.
 I can help you see things from the outside, the way your clients do.